openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Request parameter `authorization_type` defined in Section 2 of [@!I-D.ietf-oauth-rar] MUST be used to convey the details about the credentials the wallet wants to obtain.
 This specification introduces a new authorization details type `openid_credential` and defines the following elements to be used with this authorization details type:

 * `type` REQUIRED.
 JSON string that determines the authorization details type.
 MUST be set to `openid_credential` for the purpose of this specification.
-* `credential_type`: CONDITIONAL.
+* `credential_type`: REQUIRED.
 JSON string denoting the type of the requested credential.
-MUST be present if `manifest_id` is not present.
-* `manifest_id`: CONDITIONAL.
-JSON String referring to a credential manifest published by the credential issuer.
-MUST be present if `type` is not present.
 * `format`: OPTIONAL.
 JSON string representing a format in which the credential is requested to be issued.
 Valid values are defined in the table in Section 6.7.3. and include `jwt_vp` and `ldp_vp`.
 Formats identifiers not in the table, MAY be defined by the profiles of this specification.
 * `locations`: OPTIONAL.
 An array of strings that allows a client to specify the location of the resource server(s) allowing the AS to mint audience restricted access tokens.
 This data field is predefined in Section 2.2 of ([@!I-D.ietf-oauth-rar]).